 Temporary Impact Restoration Plan

-For low tier projects, compliancewith post-project stabilization requirements in section V.C. constitutes compliance with temporary impact restoration requirements.
+For low tier projects, the NOI shall describe the steps the Discharger will take to comply with post-project stabilization requirements in section V.C. constitutes compliance with temporary impact restoration requirements

-For medium and high tier projects, submit a temporary impact restoration plan that upon implementation will result in restoration of temporarily impacted waters of the state and riparian areas to pre-project conditions to the maximum extent practicable in a manner that is consistent with the flood or fire risk reduction goals of the project.
-The level of detail of the restoration plan shall be commensurate with the scope, complexity, and objectives of the project, and in consideration of project site conditions.
-The level of detail in the restoration plan shall be sufficient to accurately evaluate whether the restoration addresses the adverse temporary impacts caused by a project.
-The temporary impact restoration plan may be submitted in the same document as the compensatory mitigation plan if one is required.
-The temporary impact restoration plan shall include:
+For medium and high tier projects, submit a temporary impact restoration plan that describes how the measures in IX.A. will be achieved.
+For projects that involve the removal of both sediment and native vegetation from the same location, the plan must include:

 Objectives of the restoration plan.

-Grading plans that will be implemented to return disturbed areas to pre-project contours, if applicable.

-Revegetation measures that will be implemented, including:
+Additional applicable revegetation measures that will be implemented, including:

 The planting palette with plant species native to the area that will be used for revegetation.